rmorgan001/GSServer/README.md

 # GSServer - ASCOM Synta/SkyWatcher Mount Driver
-GS Server is SkyWatcher ASCOM telescope driver for use with astronomy software and SkyWatcher mounts.
+GS Server is SkyWatcher ASCOM telescope driver for use with astronomy software and SkyWatcher and Orion mounts.
 It is built using C#, WPF, and a variation of MVVM.

 You can download the installable version at https://groups.io/g/GSS/files . located in the files section.